bogdanvuk/rst/examples/paper/source/index.rst

     DT memory organization

-Each DT Memory Array element contains a list of node descriptions as shown in :num:`Figure #fig-dt-mem-array-org`, comprising the following fields:
+Each DT Memory Array sub-module contains a list of node descriptions as shown in :num:`Figure #fig-dt-mem-array-org`, comprising the following fields:

 - Array of node test coefficients: :math:`\mathbf{a}_{1}` to :math:`\mathbf{a}_{\NAM}`, each :math:`R_A` bits wide
 - The node test threshold: *threshold*, which is :math:`R_A` bits wide